Kitware/SMTK/conda/CONDA-README.md

 The moab and nlohmann_json packages were obtained from conda-forge; the rest from the default anaconda repository.

-For linux builds, there is a spec file in the root directory: conda-spec-file-linux64.txt.
+For linux builds, there is a spec file in the "conda" directory: conda-spec-file-linux64.txt.

 **Use the conda environment for all cmake and build steps.**